harmonyzt/SPT-Leaderboard.github.io/README.md

 ---
 ## How does it work?

-To keep costs to a minimum, we use a static website with dynamic data in JSON format via a proxy API located on our server.
+To minimize costs, we use a static website (GitHub Pages) that pulls dynamic data in JSON format made by proxy API hosted on our server.
-Basically, you just send a request to the API and it outputs a nice JSON nearby which this is made for to use.
-Simple as that.
+SPtarkov mod sends a request to the API, and it turns your request into JSON - exactly what this system was designed to deliver.
+Straightforward.

 ---